richelbilderbeek/teaching/exercise_procedures/duos_in_breakout_rooms.md

 - Ideally, both learners have a camera and microphone on
 - You will be put into Zoom Breakout rooms, in random pairs.
 - There is no silent room.
 - Ideally, all do the exercises on their own computer, yet derive at a shared answer
 - One should commonly share screens
 - Stuck?
 You can (1) wait for a teacher to come by, (2) click on the Zoom option 'Ask for help', or
   (3) go to the main room
 - When done with the exercises, go back to the main room
 - Learners that are done will be asked to try to help the remaining working learners, by joining their breakout rooms
 - When two-thirds of the learners are in the main room, all break-out rooms will be closed ruthlessly.
-It still takes 1 minute before the room closes though :-)
+  It may take 1 minute before the room closes though :-)
 - Breaks are always on the scheduled time.
 You will be reminded in that chat
 - Take that break, either in the main room or in your breakout room.
   The breakout rooms will not be closed
 - In the main room, random learners will be asked questions regarding those exercises.
   Say the answer you agreed upon as a group (i.e. not your personal answer!)